vrurg/vrurg.github.io/_posts/2022-10-03-coerce-with-long-name.md

 }
 ```

-And there is another class `Baz` for which want it to be coercible into
+And there is another class `Baz` for which we want it to be coercible into
 `Foo::Bar`.
 No problem!

 ```